danthedaniel/danthedaniel.github.io/content/posts/10gbps-router-for-fun.md

 Amazingly each 12V wire (the yellow wires) in a SATA cable can deliver [up to 1.5A](https://www.playtool.com/pages/psuconnectors/connectors.html#sata)!
 The Dell PC only expects you to have one SATA powered device, so I needed a Y-splitter cable to power both the switch and the storage device (a low power SSD in my case).
 Thankfully I already had one lying around.
 It's definitely within spec, and I've had this running for almost a year without trouble.
 Just **make sure** you've got the right wires soldered to each other - ground to ground, +V to +V.

+![](/blog/image/router/homebrew-cable.jpg)

-What I've got in the end is a single power-cable solution for my router and switch combo.
+What I've got in the end is a single power outlet solution for my router and switch combo.
 And with a little velcro it all feels like a single unit.

-![](/blog/image/router/homebrew-cable.jpg)

 ### AP